-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the ACT.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the ACT.
+Co-financed from federal and regional budgets.

-Public capital grants for construction and reconstruction of poultry and pig complexes (in 2003);

-Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.

-Payments are included in the GCT for poultry and pig meat.
+Public capital grants for construction and reconstruction of poultry and pig complexes (in 2003); Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the GCT for poultry and pig meat.
+Co-financed from federal and regional budgets.

 Fundamental land improvement (up to 1997) - partial compensation of costs incurred in various works on land improvement.

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the ACT.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the ACT.
+Financed from federal budget.

 Preferential investment loans for setting-up private family farms (in 1991-95).

-Use of labels: Production and payment limits: NO; Variable payment rates: YES; Input constraints: NO. Payments are included in the ACT.
+Production limits: NO; Variable payment rates: YES; Input constraints: NO. Payments are included in the ACT.
+Financed from federal budget.

 Ad hoc machinery and equipment subsidy (in 1992) - ad hoc price subsidy for purchase of new machinery and equipment to agricultural producers who deliver to state purchasing agencies in excess of the obligatory targets.

-Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO.